Beach Advisory - Indicates the water may be unsafe for swimming

 Long standing high levels of bacteria

-Beach Sampling for 2017 will start after May long weekend.
-Grey colour coding will remain on each beach until sample results are received.
+Beach Sampling for 2017 has now ended.
+Grey colour coding will remain on each beach until sample results are received in 2018.

 For water sampling results and explanations of the results see the PDF links below